Find high quality parts at an affordable price HERE!

 Problem:

-Common symptoms of turbo hose failure are: loss of power, smoke from the exhaust and loud whistling noise from top of engine.
-This happens as the hose was not tightened enough at the factory.
+Common symptoms of turbo hose failure include: loss of power, smoke from the exhaust, and a loud whistling noise from the top of the engine.
+This occurs because the hose was not properly tightened at the factory.

 Models affected: